 The shakes in mason jars are amazingly good and affordable at P75 each.
 Hali liked his Berry Strawberry and my niece her Nutella Fudge.
 I had a Death by Chocolate, which is one of their bigger-sized shakes at P180, although a little too sweet for my taste.
 (In other occasions, I had also ordered Nutella Fudge and Mango Graham, both of which I liked.)
 In general, the shakes are a definite must-try.

 Overall, Kitchen Central is a great option if you want a good casual meal with affordable prices or want to try something different (colorful burgers, freakshakes).

 Like I said earlier, I also appreciate that it’s one of those businesses that had started from scratch and had grown due to its massive fan base, great thanks to Facebook for spreading news.
 Kitchen Central is a restaurant loved by the locals.
 We read about residents of Taguig happy to hear about this branch opening close to home, and it seems a lot of their guests are residents within the area.

 Several months back, Hali and I were talking about how great it is that more people are becoming empowered to start their own businesses.
 It’s great for us consumers too because it encourages competition and innovation… and we get more choices instead of the usual mainstream restaurants we see in malls.

 Practical information: Kitchen Central Staff House

 Kitchen Central Staff House is located in 102 Sampaguita St., Pembo, Makati.
 It’s about a 10-minute walk from either SM Aura or Market Market.

-Kitchen Central also has branches in the following locations:
+Kitchen Central also has branches in the following locations in the Philippines:

 - Makati (Kitchen Central Staff House, Pembo)